 In July 2013, the FDA issued a safety communication to warn the public that an evaluation of medical reports submitted to its Adverse Event Reporting System (FAERS) showed “clear evidence of an association” between Benicar and a gastrointestinal (GI) condition known as sprue-like enteropathy.
 According to the FAERS, patients who were diagnosed with sprue-like enteropathy suffered chronic diarrhea and substantial weight loss, symptoms commonly associated with celiac disease.
 In its safety communication, the FDA warned that patients may not develop these symptoms until months or years after starting the drug.

 Because patients may have not been properly warned about the side effects of Benicar, users who suffered intestinal problems may be able to sue the manufacturer and recover compensation for their injuries.
-If you have questions about your legal rights, or are interested in filing a lawsuit against the manufacturer of Benicar, please fill out our free case evaluation form today.
+If you have questions about your legal rights, or are interested in filing a lawsuit against the manufacturer of Benicar, we encourage you to speak with an attorney in your area.

 In an evaluation of reports submitted to FAERS, the FDA identified 23 serious cases of GI problems in Benicar users.
 These patients experienced chronic diarrhea, significant weight loss, and a symptom of celiac disease known as intestinal villous atrophy.
 Patients with celiac disease have problems absorbing nutrients from food and may develop villous atrophy, facing permanent erosion of the the absorption-aiding tissues (villi) in the small intestine.